marqu3s/yii2-behaviors/README.md

 ## Available Behaviors

 ### SaveGridPaginationBehavior
-Saves the grid's current page in PHP Session so you can restore it later automatically when revisiting the page where the grid is.
+Saves the grid's current page and pageSize in PHP Session so you can restore it later automatically when revisiting the page where the grid is.

 Usage: On the model that will be used to generate the dataProvider that will populate the grid, attach this behavior.